 What’s more, if those animals don’t get spayed or neutered they will have babies too - meaning more loving, responsible, forever homes will need to be found.

 Every year thousands of abandoned, neglected and unwanted dogs, cats and rabbits enter SPCA animal villages and other animal rescue shelters around New Zealand.
 Some of these animals are lucky enough to be adopted into loving, responsible, forever homes.
 But sadly there are far more animals in need of a caring family than there are kind, responsible people willing to provide them with a good, permanent home.

 Companion animal overpopulation is a serious problem.
 Animal shelters become overcrowded and are unable to care for the thousands of homeless companion animals in New Zealand every year.
 Sadly, not enough people adopt their companion animals from shelters to help ease the crowding.
 In many cases, homeless animals live a sad, lonely, hard life out on the streets trying to survive on their own.

 SPCA spays and neuters every animal adopted from our animal villages, even those as young as eight-weeks-old.

-We also recommend that people have their pets spayed or neutered as soon as possible.
+We also recommend that people have their companion animals spayed or neutered as soon as possible.
 Remember it is an easy procedure for your veterinarian to perform.

-For more questions about when to have your animal spayed or neutered, speak with your veterinarian.
+For more questions about when to have your companion animal spayed or neutered, speak with your veterinarian.